johuellm/importexporttools/README.md

 ## Installation

 To install the ImportExportTools addon, just clone the repository and zip the relevant files.
+Then you can install it like any other Thunderbird Addon from the menu.

 ```
 git clone https://github.com/johuellm/importexporttools.git